A Record Breaking Summer Fair

 Parent Views/Complaints Procedure

 The view and opinions of parents are very important to us at Globe.
 We encourage parents to share their thoughts, ideas and opinions with us as this informs us about what we are doing well and what could be improved.
 If you have a great idea, we would like to hear it and we always actively encourage parents to share any issues with us before it becomes a ‘problem’.
-Ms Maxwell, the Headteacher is around nearly every day at the beginning and the end of the school day to talk with parents and longer meetings can always be arranged if there is a need.
+Either Ms Maxwell, the Executive Headteacher or Mr Joy, the Head of School is around nearly every day at the beginning and the end of the school day to talk with parents and longer meetings can always be arranged if there is a need.

 If you are a parent we would really like you to give your view of our school on the Ofsted (Office for Standards in Education website).